 One type of open question used in quantitative research, particularly for capturing numerical data, is the 'fill-in-the-blank' question.
 If possible, it is preferable to capture numerical data as a value (ie continuous variable) rather than as part of a range.
-For example, knowing that a person is 47 years old is preferable to simply knowing which of the following ranges their age falls in: (<10, 10-19, 20-39, 40-59, $\geq$ 60).
+For example, knowing that a dog weighs 17 kg is preferable to simply knowing which of the following ranges the weight falls in: (<10, 10-20, 20-30, >30 kg).
 Numerical data can be categorised during analysis if need be.